Three Pure Ones

+In Taoism

 From the Taoist classic Tao Te Ching, it was held that "The Tao produced One; One produced Two; Two produced Three; Three produced All things."
-It is generally agreed by Taoist scholars that Tao produced One means Wuji produced Taiji, and One produced Two means Taiji produced Yin and Yang [or Liangyi (兩儀) in scholastic term].
-However, the subject of how Two produced Three has remained a popular debate among Taoist Scholars.
+It is generally agreed by Taoist scholars that Tao produced One means Wuji produced Taiji, and One produced Two means Taiji produced Yin and Yang [or Liangyi (兩儀) in scholastic terms].
+However, the subject of how Two produced Three has remained a popular debate among Taoist scholars.
 Most scholars believe that it refers to the Interaction between Yin and Yang, with the presence of Chi, or life force.

 In religious Taoism, the theory of how Tao produces One, Two, and Three is also explained.
-In Tao produces One—Wuji produces Taiji, it represents the Great Tao, embodied by Hundun (混沌無極元始天王 (Hùndùn Wújí Yuánshǐ Tiānwáng), "Heavenly King of the Chaotic Never-ending Primordial Beginning") at a time of pre-Creation when the Universe was still null and the cosmos was in disorder; manifesting into the first of the Taoist Trinity, Yuánshǐ Tiānzūn.
-Yuánshǐ Tiānzūn oversees the earliest phase of Creation of the Universe, and is henceforth known as Dàobǎo (道寶) "Treasure of the Tao".
+In Tao produces One—Wuji produces Taiji, which represents the Great Tao, embodied by Hundun (混沌無極元始天王 (Hùndùn Wújí Yuánshǐ Tiānwáng), "Heavenly King of the Never-ending Primordial Beginning") at a time of pre-Creation, manifesting into the first of the Taoist Trinity, Yuanshi Tianzun.
+Yuanshi Tianzun oversees the earliest phase of creation of the Universe, and is henceforth known as Dàobǎo (道寶) "Treasure of the Tao".
 In One produces Two—Taiji produces Yin Yang, Yuanshi Tianzun manifests into Lingbao Tianzun who separated the Yang from the Yin, the clear from the murky, and classified the elements into their rightful groups.
 Therefore, he is also known as Jīngbǎo (經寶) "Treasure of the Law/Scripture".
-While Jīng in popular understanding means "scriptures", in this context it also mean "passing through" [the phase of Creation] and the Laws of Nature of how things are meant to be.
+While Jīng in popular understanding means "scriptures", in this context it also means "passing through" [the phase of Creation] and the Laws of Nature of how things are meant to be.
 In the final phase of Creation, Daode Tianzun is manifested from Língbăo Tiānzūn to bring civilization and preach the Law to all living beings.
-Therefore, He is also known as Shībǎo (師寶) "Treasure of the Master".
+Therefore, he is also known as Shībǎo (師寶) "Treasure of the Master".

-Each of the Three Pure Ones represents both a deity and a heaven.
+Each of the Three Pure Ones represents both a primordial deity and a heaven.
 Yuanshi Tianzun rules the first heaven, Yu-Qing, which is found in the Jade Mountain.
 The entrance to this heaven is named the Golden Door.
 "He is the source of all truth, as the sun is the source of all light".
 Lingbao Tianzun rules over the heaven of Shang-Qing.
 Daode Tianzun rules over the heaven of Tai-Qing.
 The Three Pure Ones are often depicted as throned elders.